7 Types of Diabetes You May Not Know About

 Q: What do you like most about living with diabetes?

-A: Having diabetes has opened my eyes to a whole new world because it teaches you to live healthily and eat well.
+A: Diabetes has opened my eyes to a new world because it teaches you to live healthily and eat well.
 There are lots of things that I like about living with diabetes.

 Q: What do you like least about living with diabetes?